 CORONA VIRUS ANNOUNCEMENT

 In light of the Government guidance around non-essential contact, the Archbishops of Canterbury and York have issued advice that public worship is suspended until further notice.
 Further Government advice (23rd March) has now stated that churches will be locked until such time as they advise their reopening.
-Our churchyard remains open with daffodils in full bloom and benches where visitors can sit and appreciate our peaceful surroundings.
+Our churchyard remains open and visitors are invited to walk around, discover some interesting snippets about the lives of people buried there and look across at the well-tended allotments which are beginning to burst into new growth.

 The History of Our Church